 Much has been written about the idea of an alliance of progressives between parties; Greens, Lib Dems and the sane anti Brexit wing of Labour, but few have dared suggest a better route would be the unification into a new party.

-The rise of FBPE creates two obvious candidates to start this ball rolling and give Labour MPs something to join (and maybe even Ken Clarke).
+The rise of FBPE creates two obvious candidates to start this ball rolling and give Labour MPs something to join (and maybe even Ken Clarke and his fellow.
+Mutineers).
 All would have much to gain from a marriage instead of an affair.

 For a moment, humour this article with the suspension of disbelief in two areas.
-Firstly you’ll need to pack up any tribal loyalty; for hardcore Labour, for Lib Demmers and for Greens.
-What I’m about to propose will be an anathema for any but the most open minded.
+Firstly you’ll need to pack up any tribal loyalty; for hardcore Labour, for Lib Demmers, for Greens, for Tories.
+I’m about to propose something will be an anathema for any but the most open minded.

 Secondly, you’ll need to accept that you can’t fit a recyclable, biodegradable cigarette paper made of hemp between the LD and Green manifestos beyond some stand out things like 4 day weeks and, oh, HEMP legalisation.
 (There is that little Trident problem but I’m hoping the hemp will help).

-If you’ve got this far then, your tribal loyalties are banished for a few minutes and you’re ready to believe in two manifestos so similar as to be trivially easy to combine.
+If you’ve got this far then, your tribal loyalties are banished for a few minutes and you’re ready to believe in two parties so similar as to be trivially easy to combine.

 So why then the crazy idea of an FBPE party.
 Let’s turn to wise old footballers, disenfranchised by the politics of today, for inspiration.

-In that rather obvious omission, Lineker is not alone.
+In these rather obvious omissions, Lineker is not alone.

-You have to ask, why is it that at a time that pretty much half of the country is shouting, “who the bloody hell represents me”, are none of the options top of mind?
+You have to ask, at a time that pretty much half of the country is shouting, “who the bloody hell represents me”, why are none of the existing options top of mind?

-Your injection of humour for this article is probably beginning to fade by now, especially if you think this is Corbyn treachery, so top it up with a bit of humily abut the LD and Green failure to capitalise on this moment and read on, because I now need you to take a bigger leap.
+Your injection of humour for this article is probably beginning to fade by now, especially if you think this is Corbyn treachery, so top it up with a bit of humility about the LD and Green failure to capitalise on this moment and read on, because I now need you to take a bigger leap.